ADD CONDITION

 Dosage and Administration

-For adults and children aged 5 years and older, the recommended dosage is to dissolve 1 drop slowly in the mouth.
-This may be repeated every 2 hours as needed.
+Adults and children aged 5 years and older are instructed to dissolve 1 drop slowly in the mouth.
+This process may be repeated every 2 hours as needed.
+For children under 5 years of age, it is recommended to consult a physician for appropriate dosing guidance.

 Contraindications